TheGreatRambler/Did-I-Check/README.md

 - Verify previously existing settings and files are modified correctly by an upgrade
 - Verify the application functions correctly when the previous and/or new version are set to Run From Network
 - Verify any features or applications dependent on files or functionality affected by the upgrade work correctly after the upgrade
-Upgrade and Migration - OS Upgrade

-Verify upgrading over a previous version replaces appropriate files but no others Verify the application works correctly after the upgrade Verify any features dependent on OS files or functionality work correctly after the upgrade Verify the application works correctly after upgrading both the application and the OS User Assistance/Help

-Verify each error message is accurate, easily understood, and actionable Verify input validation error messages refer to the correct problem Verify the tutorial is correct (e.g., the UI it depicts matches the actual UI, the steps it takes are correct) Verify all help topics have been reviewed for technical accuracy Verify all context sensitive help is correct
-Video

-Multi-monitor environments (two, three and four monitors) Video resolutions (1024x768 through 1600x1200) color depths (8-, 16-, 24-, and 32-bit)
-Color themes
-Window Interactions

-IME
-Z-ordering, especially Help on top
-Modal, modeless dialogs
-Window and dialog focus
-Window size after a restore-from-minimize, restore-from-maximize Window size on first launch, on subsequent launches Window size after a manual resize
-Multiple windows (MDI)
-Multiple instances of the application
-Arrange Vertical, Horizontal, All, Tiled, Cascade (both MDI children and application windows on the Desktop) Windows Logo Requirements

-Run all applicable Application Verifier tests (especially check that NULL DACLs are not used or created) Install and run under Application Verifier with the “High Version Lie” test enabled Install and run with Fast User Switching enabled, while Fast User Switched Install and run on Windows 2000, then upgrade to Windows XP Install and run in a highly secure Windows environment (“%system%securitytemplateshisecwsinf) Run as a limited user
-Verify temp files are placed properly
-Verify System File Protection files are not overwritten Verify that My Documents is the initial default location for Open and Save Verify all UI inherits Windows XP themes
-Verify files outside of the application folder are associated with a particular file type (i.e., double-clicking does the right thing)
-Verify all executable components have a (correct) digital signature Verify all UI is legible and accessible at 133DPI (high DPI) Year 2000

-Verify dates entered with a two-digit year are interpreted as:
+## Upgrade and Migration - OS Upgrade

+- Verify upgrading over a previous version replaces appropriate files but no others
+- Verify the application works correctly after the upgrade
+- Verify any features dependent on OS files or functionality work correctly after the upgrade
+- Verify the application works correctly after upgrading both the application and the OS
+- User Assistance/Help
+- Verify each error message is accurate, easily understood, and actionable
+- Verify input validation error messages refer to the correct problem
+- Verify the tutorial is correct (e.g., the UI it depicts matches the actual UI, the steps it takes are correct)
+- Verify all help topics have been reviewed for technical accuracy
+- Verify all context sensitive help is correct

+## Video

+- Multi-monitor environments (two, three and four monitors)
+- Video resolutions (1024x768 through 1600x1200)
+- color depths (8-, 16-, 24-, and 32-bit)
+- Color themes
+- Window Interactions

+## IME
+- Z-ordering, especially Help on top
+- Modal, modeless dialogs
+- Window and dialog focus
+- Window size after a restore-from-minimize, restore-from-maximize
+- Window size on first launch, on subsequent launches
+- Window size after a manual resize
+- Multiple windows (MDI)
+- Multiple instances of the application
+- Arrange Vertical, Horizontal, All, Tiled, Cascade (both MDI children and application windows on the Desktop)
+- Windows Logo Requirements

+## Other
+- Run all applicable Application Verifier tests (especially check that NULL DACLs are not used or created)
+- Install and run under Application Verifier with the “High Version Lie” test enabled
+- Install and run with Fast User Switching enabled, while Fast User Switched
+- Install and run on Windows 2000, then upgrade to Windows XP
+- Install and run in a highly secure Windows environment (“%system%securitytemplateshisecwsinf)
+- Run as a limited user
+- Verify temp files are placed properly
+- Verify System File Protection files are not overwritten
+- Verify that My Documents is the initial default location for Open and Save
+- Verify all UI inherits Windows XP themes
+- Verify files outside of the application folder are associated with a particular file type (i.e., double-clicking does the right thing)
+- Verify all executable components have a (correct) digital signature
+- Verify all UI is legible and accessible at 133DPI (high DPI)

+## Year 2000

+- Verify dates entered with a two-digit year are interpreted as:
  1/1/00 through 12/31/29 are interpreted as 1/1/2000 through 12/31/2029
  1/1/30 through 12/31/99 are interpreted as 1/1/1930 through 12/31/1999
-Verify dates on leap years are correctly interpreted (e.g., 2/29/2000, 2/29/2004) Verify dates at least to 2035 are supported
+- Verify dates on leap years are correctly interpreted (e.g., 2/29/2000, 2/29/2004)
+- Verify dates at least to 2035 are supported